personalcomputer/supermake/README.md

 Lastly, it is worth noting that Supermake automatically includes librarys from /usr/local/lib, and sets LD_LIBRARY_PATH accordingly when `--run` is specified.

+### Install
+To use Supermake effectively, you will need to need to create a symbolic link somewhere in your $PATH that points to supermake.py.
+This allows you to execute the command 'supermake' from any working directory.

+Ex: `sudo mkdir -p /usr/local/bin && sudo ln supermake.py /usr/local/bin/supermake`

 ### Legal
 Supermake is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by